-GCU’s Canyon Teacher Residency Pathways will develop and enrich your teaching career.
-The College of Education equips teacher candidates to work in the field as substitute teachers, tutors, teacher aides or paraprofessionals while working toward teacher certification and degree completion.
-These incredible hands-on residency pathways provide real-life experience that is necessary to excel in your own classroom one day.
+GCU’s Canyon Teacher Residency Pathways can develop and enrich your teaching career.
+The College of Education can equip teacher candidates with the skills to work toward a career in the field as substitute teachers, tutors, teacher aides or paraprofessionals while working toward teacher certification and degree completion.
+These incredible hands-on residency pathways provide real-life experience that can help in your own classroom one day.

 Continuing Education Credits for Teachers